fberkemeier/MultiLayer-NotchDelta/README.md

 ## Usage

 All functionality is provided in a single Jupyter Notebook (`msm_notch_delta.ipynb`), designed for use with the standard Python scientific stack.
 The code can be run in any environment supporting Jupyter (e.g. [Anaconda](https://www.anaconda.com/)).
-All relevant data is stored in the `data/` folder and includes adjacency matrices, edge data, centroid positions, and SOP labels for three wing discs.
+All relevant data is stored in the `data/` folder and includes adjacency matrices, edge data, centroid positions, and signalling cell labels for three wing discs.

 ### Structure and functionality